This 1846 hurricane would be a nightmare scenario for today’s crowded East Coast

 A perilous path across Cuba and Key West

 The Great Havana Hurricane draws its name from the immense damage left by the storm in western Cuba as it moved north from the Caribbean.
-Cerrito and colleagues concluded that the hurricane was easily a category 5 storm when it made landfall at Batabanó, on Cuba’s south coast, about 25 miles from Havana, on Oct.
+Cerrito and colleagues concluded that the hurricane was easily a Category 5 storm when it made landfall at Batabanó, about 25 miles from Havana on Cuba’s south coast, on Oct.
 11, 1846.
 They estimate that peak sustained winds at Havana reached 162 mph.

-“Although a comprehensive death toll for the 1846 hurricane is impossible to achieve, it is likely that hundreds of people were killed in Cuba as a direct result of the hurricane,” said the authors.
+“Although a comprehensive death toll for the 1846 hurricane is impossible to achieve, it is likely that hundreds of people were killed in Cuba as a direct result of the hurricane,” the authors said.

-The storm went on to pass roughly 13 miles west of Key West, putting the hapless island on the right-hand side of the hurricane, where the winds are typically strongest.
+The storm went on to pass roughly 13 miles west of Key West, putting the island on the right-hand side of the hurricane, where the winds are typically strongest.
 A post-storm letter originally published in Washington’s Daily Union newspaper and cited in the new study refers to “a scene which defies descriptions.
 The houses in town (stone as well as wood) were torn to piecemeal and scattered away like chaff before the wind, rendering it dangerous to move about — which last was indeed impossible, as a foothold could not be maintained.”

 Nearly all of the island’s 600 homes were unroofed, and about half were leveled by high winds combined with a storm surge that pushed as much as five feet of water across the island.
-Two lighthouses were demolished and at least 50 deaths were reported.
+Two lighthouses were demolished, and at least 50 deaths were reported.
 The pressure dropped to 944.8 millibars (about 27.90 inches) aboard the USS Perry, which was docked at Key West.

 Given the veering of winds from northeast to southeast, the authors conclude that the storm’s eastern eyewall, or zone of most intense thunderstorms, passed near or over the island.

-For both Cuba and Florida, “the 1846 hurricane is the first that can clearly be scientifically quantified as a category 5 hurricane,” Mock said in an email.
+For both Cuba and Florida, “the 1846 hurricane is the first that can clearly be scientifically quantified as a Category 5 hurricane,” Mock said in an email.

 Charging up the entire East Coast

 After making landfall on the Big Bend of northwest Florida on Oct.
-12, most likely as a Category 3 or stronger hurricane, the storm eventually got swept into a midlatitude system that accelerated it along a course that put cities from Jacksonville to Portland on its windier right-hand side.
+12, most likely as a Category 3 or stronger hurricane, the storm eventually got swept into a mid-latitude system that accelerated it along a course that put cities from Jacksonville to Portland, Maine, on its windier right-hand side.

-The 1846 storm was among those whose evolution was analyzed in detail in the mid-18th century through pioneering maps hand-drawn by researchers William Redfield and William Reid.
-In the new study, drawing on much more comprehensive data and far more sophisticated mapping tools, “Emily Cerrito did a magnificent job taking it to the next level,” said Mock.
+The 1846 storm was among those analyzed in detail in the mid-18th century through pioneering maps hand-drawn by researchers William Redfield and William Reid.
+In the new study, drawing on much more comprehensive data and far more sophisticated mapping tools, “Emily Cerrito did a magnificent job taking it to the next level,” Mock said.

-An expert in historical climatology, Mock contributed a wealth of data on the 1846 storm to the study, including numerous newspaper clippings, diaries from plantations, and instrumental records.
+An expert in historical climatology, Mock contributed a wealth of data on the 1846 storm, including numerous newspaper clippings, diaries from plantations and instrumental records.
 “Many of these are archives that you cannot get online,” Mock said.

-The storm’s unique path (see graphic) has no modern analog.
+The storm’s path has no modern analogue.
 According to the study, the closest match could be a blend of Irma (2017) toward the south and Hazel (1954) toward the north.
-Based on those two storms, the authors concluded, damages could exceed that of Irma and Hazel combined if such a storm happened today, perhaps topping $100 billion.
+Based on those two storms, the authors concluded, damage could exceed that of Irma and Hazel combined if such a storm happened today, perhaps topping $100 billion.

-Lourdes Aviles, a meteorology professor at Plymouth State University and author of “Taken by Storm: A Social and Meteorological History of the Great New England Hurricane,” emphasized the broad reach of the 1846 hurricane.
+Lourdes Avilés, a meteorology professor at Plymouth State University and author of “Taken by Storm, 1938: A Social and Meteorological History of the Great New England Hurricane,” emphasized the broad reach of the 1846 storm.

-“This Havana storm passed through or near every metropolitan area along the Eastern Seaboard existing today,” said Aviles in an email.
+“This Havana storm passed through or near every metropolitan area along the Eastern Seaboard existing today,” Avilés said in an email.
 If such a storm were to recur, she added, “my gut feeling is that $100 billion worth of damages is a realistic estimate.”

 A comparison with the 1821 Norfolk-Long Island Hurricane